siemens/ix/packages/documentation/docs/controls/_breadcrumb_styleguide.md

 ### Item interactivity

-Breadcrumb item are interactive and allow the user to navigate to their respective location by pressing the item.
-An expection is the last item in a breadcrumb control representing the current page.
+Breadcrumb items are interactive and allow the user to navigate to their respective location by pressing the item.
+An exception is the last item in a breadcrumb control representing the current page.
 By default, this item does not offer any user interaction.
 An interactive item variant is available which allows the user to browse to children elements of the current page.
-Pressing the item triggers a flyout listing all child elements.
+Pressing the item triggers a dropdown listing all child elements.

 ### Content